a-w-m/Upful/src/markdown/products/accessories/thaila-case/index.md

 featured: true
 productOptions: []
 ---
-Store your magical things in this classic wooden case/
+Store your magical things in this classic wooden case.